joshbriley/quadtree/README.md

 # Quadtree Surrogate From Uniform Tables

+This branch utilizes `.hdf5` files for the source uniform table and reference evaluation points.
+The original branch used CSV files, but HDF5 is more efficient for large datasets.

 ## Overview
 This repository builds an adaptive quadtree surrogate from a uniform data table and evaluates interpolation error/size tradeoffs across saved tree files.

 The current workflow does not require knowing the original analytical function.
-Instead, tree refinement is driven by values in a uniform CSV table with columns `X`, `Y`, and `F`.
+Instead, tree refinement is driven by values in a HDF5 table with datasets `X`, `Y`, and `F`.

 ## Repository Workflow
-1. Generate or provide a uniform grid table in CSV format (`X`, `Y`, `F`).
+1. Provide a table in HDF5 format (`X`, `Y`, `F`).
 2. Build an adaptive quadtree from that table and save it as `.npz`.
 3. Load one or more saved tree files and compute full-domain $L_1$, $L_2$, and $L_\infty$ norms.
 4. Save norm/size summaries as CSV and plots.